lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 }
 ```

-Code the `compose_email_translated` method:
+Code the `compose_translated_email` method:
 - extract the username, domain and TLD from the email
 - infer the language of the user from the TLD
 - replace the text parts with the corresponding translations
 - return a `Hash` formatted as below

 ```ruby